Giving Back Around the Globe.

 Tourism Cares, GVI Cares, we should all care.
 So if you have an opportunity to participate in this or a similar effort I highly recommend it!
 It’ll be something you will be proud of and never forget.

-To celebrate this year’s Exotics launch our employees received a new Landmine Design bracelet.
+To celebrate the 2018 Exotics launch our employees received a new Landmine Design bracelet.

 Globus is excited to be partnering with Landmine Design for the 2nd year in a row.
 Last year we ordered over 14,000 bracelets and because of our order alone, Landmine Design was able to hire 12 women full time in the tiny Cambodian village.
 This program allows these ladies to earn a living while staying close to their families.
 They also learn new skills such as budgeting and community leadership.
 We are thrilled to report that our 2017 order has provided the opportunity for the 12 women to stay on full time AND another 3 ladies have been hired!